banatibalazs/chess_py/README.md

 [![NumPy](https://img.shields.io/badge/NumPy-2.0.1-blue)](https://numpy.org/)

 This project is a chess game implemented in Python using the Tkinter library for the graphical user interface (GUI).
-The game supports different types of players, including human players and AI players with various strategies.
+The game supports different types of players, including human players and AI players with various strategies (TODO).

 ## Features